xsolla/store-unity-sdk/Documentation/Autogen/mainpage.md

 # SDK composition

 The SDK is a set of classes and methods for making requests to the Xsolla REST APIs.
 It includes the following namespaces:
-*   The `Auth` namespace that contains methods and classes for working with user authentication, the friend system, and for obtaining user information, etc.
+*   The `Auth` namespace that contains methods and classes for working with user authentication and for obtaining user information.
 *   The `Catalog` namespace that contains methods and classes for working with virtual items and virtual currencies, making purchases, etc.
+*   The `Subscriptions` namespace that contains methods and classes for purchasing and managing user subscriptions.
+*   The `UserAccount` namespace that contains methods and classes for managing user's personal data and public profile data and linking social network accounts, platform accounts, and devices.
+*   The `Inventory` namespace that contains methods and classes to display and consume the user’s items that they bought or received according to the game logic.
 *   The `Orders` namespace that contains methods and classes for payment processing and opening the payment UI.
-*   The`Cart` namespace that contains methods and classes for managing a shopping cart.
+*   The `Cart` namespace that contains methods and classes for managing a shopping cart.
 *   The `Core` namespace that contains lower-level classes that are common to the rest of the SDK.
 For example, common methods for calling APIs, built-in browser, SDK settings, methods for integrating with third-party solutions, etc.